Why You Need an Internal NetSuite Expert on Your Implementation Team

 What an Internal NetSuite Resource Actually Does

-Having someone on your side of the table who understands NetSuite changes the dynamic entirely.
-This person sits between your business teams and the implementation partner, and they do the work that nobody else on your team can:
+Having someone on your side of the table who understands NetSuite changes the conversation.
+This person sits between your business teams and the implementation partner, doing the work that nobody else on your team can.

 Speaking the Same Language